BLACK MEDICK

 12th June 2009, Greenside Mines, Glenridding, Cumbria.
 Photo: © RWD

-The trefoil leaves have minute teeth and a delineating minutely pointed tip at the end.
+The trefoil leaves have minute teeth and a delineating minutely pointed tooth at the end in a slight depression.

 16th July 2009, Blackleach Nature Reserve, Walkden, Greater Manchester.
 Photo: © RWD